 At worst, there is only one section that I felt was “time kill”: when Gohan eats a piece of fruit after being kidnapped by Garlic Jr., and he ends up getting drunk and singing a song.
 While I understand that they needed something to happen to Gohan so he would forget what would happen near the end of the film, I thought having him singing while he’s drunk and seeing hallucinations was a little “over the top.”

 Even with its faults, this film is important to watch if you follow the anime series.
-Dead Zone is referenced in a few episodes of the fourth season of Dragon Ball Z; if you don’t watch this film before seeing these episodes, you could potentially become very confused.
+Dead Zone is referenced in a few episodes of Dragon Ball Z. If you don’t watch this film before seeing these episodes, you could potentially become very confused.

 The animation style for this film is a little different from what is seen in the Dragon Ball Z anime series.
 In some respects, you can still see some of the animation style from the Dragon Ball series that preceded this film.
 Also, the animation in the film is a little sharper than what appears in the actual television series.

 Dragon Ball Z: The World’s Strongest was the second film released for Dragon Ball Z. At the start of the film, Oolong and Gohan have used Bulma’s Dragon Ball detector.
 They discover that the seven Dragon Balls are gathering in one location, and they go to a frozen area called the Tsumisumbri Mountains.
 It turns out that Piccolo is also there, training.

 Before Oolong and Gohan can reach the Dragon Balls, the dragon Shen Long is summoned by Dr. Kochin.
 He makes a wish that his mentor, Dr. Wheelo and his lab be released from the frozen ground below.
 Shen Long grants his wish, and Oolong and Gohan are attacked by Kochin’s bio-men.
 Piccolo comes to the rescue, but ends up being captured by three Bio-Warriors.